libp2p/devgrants/README.md

 > bear with us :-)_

 Submitting a project proposal is easy.
-It consists of filing an issue, and an associated PR, following a simple template.
+It consists of filing an issue, and an associated PR, following a [simple template].

 **Here's the how-to:**

 1. File an issue with the title of the proposal as a placeholder.
 Take note of the issue number.
-2. Fork the repo, and copy the file `TEMPLATES/000-project-proposal.md` to the root of your fork.
+2. Fork the repo, and copy the file [`TEMPLATES/000-project-proposal.md`] to the root of your fork.
     * Fill in as much detail as you can.
     * The submission doesn't need to be perfect, we can sort out details later.
 At this stage, we want to keep the barrier to propose a project